 Camp Matador is a place where students have fun, problem solve and create lasting friendships that they can carry throughout their college career.
 It’s a great opportunity to make new Matador friends!

 The Camp Matador fee is $125 and must be paid with a credit card at the time of registration.
-The fee covers six meals, lodging, transportation, programming, and a camp t-shirt, bandana and water bottle.
+What does this fee include?
+Besides 6 meals, transportation to and from camp, and lodging; this fee covers the water balloon costs, the Camp Matador T-shirts, the team bandanas, and a Cal State Northridge water bottle.
+For information about scholarships please see the scholarship tab.

-To register, select the button above, and create a new account.
+To register, select the button above, and create a new account with the SRC (Student Recreation Center.)
 An email will be sent to confirm your registration; the email may end up in your spam or junk folder, so please review your inbox thoroughly.

 Then, once registered, follow the steps below.